i-WiViG: Interpretable Window Vision GNN

-In this paper, we propose i-WiViG (\textbf{I}nterpretable \textbf{W}indow \textbf{Vi}sion \textbf{G}NN), a self-interpretable \gls{vig} model (illustrated in Figure \ref{method_figure}) that reveals the relevant subgraph for the model prediction during inference time.
-To achieve self-interpretability, our model addresses the limitations of global and overlapping receptive fields of the nodes in the \gls{vig} model and the lack of global connections in the \gls{wignet}.
+We propose i-WiViG (\textbf{I}nterpretable \textbf{W}indow \textbf{Vi}sion \textbf{G}NN), a self-interpretable \gls{vig} model that reveals the relevant subgraph for the model prediction during inference time.
+It addresses the lack of interpretability in existing \gls{vig} models, which, as shown in Figure \ref{teaser_figure}, struggle to reveal critical spatial interactions.
+To solve this, our approach (Figure \ref{method_figure}) introduces a novel pyramid \gls{vig} architecture driven by two key design choices: (1) a \textbf{visual encoder} that produces graph nodes encoding image windows with strictly non-overlapping receptive fields, and (2) a \textbf{graph bottleneck} that estimates sparse edge attention over a global $k$-NN graph.
+By using this attention to weight the spatial interactions in the image, the model inherently identifies the most relevant subgraph for its final prediction.

-As illustrated in Section \ref{sec:preelminiaries_vig_models}, the \gls{vig} model can connect a patch to any other patch in the image.
-Figure \ref{teaser_figure}b depicts that even after a single layer of processing, the nodes in the graph start to have a large overlap in their receptive fields which makes it hard to attribute a node to a rectangular patch in the image.
-While the \gls{wignet} addresses this problem by local window graph processing, it still fails to consider the long-range dependencies.
-To overcome these limitations, our proposed method consists of the following two main steps: